thechelsuk/uk.thechels/_pages/gear.md

 ## Watch

-I wear two daily.
-The Apple Watch Series 9, as this is the best smartwatch available to me for noticiations, payments, calendar and smart home controls.
+I werar he Apple Watch Series 9, as this is the best smartwatch available to me for noticiations, payments, calendar and smart home controls.

-I also wear a Garmin 945 as I've found this to be the best activity and sleep tracking watch given it's superior battery life and it's back to start GPS tracking map is super userful when out on a long run.

 ## TV